openshift-labs/lab-couchbase-operator/workshop/content/exercises/01-operator-prerequisites.md

 NextPage: 02-creating-the-cluster
 ---

-The couchbase operator is a piece of software that listen for requests and performs standard operations on the database cluster.
-This ensures that the user can focus on usage of the database instead of spending an inordinate amount of time performing adminstration duties.
-You can think of OpenShift operators as automative administration software packages.
+The Couchbase operator is a piece of software that listen for requests and performs standard operations on the database cluster.
+This ensures that the user can focus on usage of the database instead of spending an inordinate amount of time performing administration duties.
+You can think of OpenShift operators as automated administration software agents.

 The Couchbase operator is installed into a project to monitor requests to create a Couchbase cluster.
 The operator can only be deployed and setup by a cluster admin of the OpenShift cluster.
 For this reason, the operator has already been installed into a project that is ready for you to use.